presly808/JavaBaseCourse/week2_conditional_flows/lesson2_flow_control_if_block_advanced/task1/task.md

 }
 ```

-From moment on, **flowcharts** and **code visualizer** are your best friends in this learning adventure.
+From then on, **flowcharts** and **code visualizer** are your best friends in this learning adventure.

-In the future, we learn how to use an embedded debugger in your Intellij IDE.
+In the future, we will learn how to use an embedded debugger in your Intellij IDE.
 (More advanced approach)